🌟🌟 Beehive's Golden Rules 🌟🌟

 The Field

 All fields will consist of a baseball diamond with a couple twists.
-The bases will be 51 feet from each other with a pitchers line diagonally between 1st and 3rd base.
-There will be two bases at 1st and home plate to provide runners with an outside run through base (outside base).
+There will be two bases at 1st and home plate to provide runners with an outside run through base.
 This is to avoid collisions at these bases.
-Runners must touch the outside base at home to record a run.
-The run through base on first is provided for close plays at first, it is acceptable to forgo this base as a runner and touch the inside base to continue on to 2nd.
-The first base fielder must not reach across the run through base, and must allow space for the runner to round first on the inside base when there is not play at the base.
-The runner must use the run through base when there is a play at first.
 In addition, there is a bunt line.
 The bunt line is a drawn box between home plate and the pitchers mound.
-Should a ball be fielded before exiting this box, or contacted before exiting this box, it will be a foul ball and the at bat will continue.
 The kicking zone will consist of 2 disc cones roughly 1 foot on each side of home plate.

 Game Format

-All games will last 50 minutes as timed by the head onsite Beehive SSC referee (55 min when light allows).
+All games will last 50 minutes as timed by the referee.
 Referees will give warnings as time runs, and will provide the time remaining whenever asked.
-At the end of the 50 min time, the full inning will be played out so that each team will kick an equal number of times over the course of the entire game.
-(Note: As in baseball, if the team batting at the bottom of the inning is leading, the last turn of kicking will not be necessary).
+At the end of the 50 minute time, the full inning will be played out so that each team will kick an equal number of times over the course of the entire game.
+(Note: As in baseball, if the team batting at the bottom of the inning is leading, the last turn of kicking will not be played).
 If no winner emerges, the game will end in a tie during the regular season.
 In the playoffs, if a game ends in a tie after time has expired, full innings will be played to determine a winner.
 The team which ends a full inning with a lead will win the game.

 Game Play